AlanGarciaAtos/learning-plan-angular/12_angular/notes.md

 8- Different way of injecting a service (Line 359 - 370?)
 _9- Environmental variables I also see in other projects .env.
 Isn't the same because we're getting a variable or angular make some magic in there?_
 10- Why there are Routes and Route?
+11- NrWL workspaces is agnostic so, for angular is better angular workspaces?
+12- Usar nx para otros proyectos??

-14- bleedout term in angular????
+13- En angular workspaces creamos una libreria comun (lib) para pasar codigo a otros projectos 21- bleedout term in angular????

 ### Coso de CLI que es